 Nipples may crack and bleed during breastfeeding as a result of dryness.
 Therefore, you need to moisturize them often.
 Ensure you use only moisturizers that are safe for babies since your little one would put his/her mouth directly on your nipple.
 Apply the cream on your nipple after feeding so that your skin can absorb it all before the next feeding session.

 - Wear A Supportive Bra

-Avoid bras with underwire while breastfeeding.
+Avoid underwired bras while breastfeeding.
 Try out nursing camisole tops that can stretch more.
 You can also ask your doctor what bra type is best for you.

 Treatment of Pain During Breastfeeding.

-- Reduce engorgement if your breasts are engorged: The breast becomes engorged when they are too full.
+- Reduce engorgement if your breasts are engorged: The breasts become engorged when they are too full.
 To express more milk from your breast, use a warm, wet towel to compress your breasts one after the other.
-You can also use a breast pump to express more milk and store if you want to.
+You can also use a breast pump to remove more milk and store if you want to.

 - Treat your nipple if it’s blocked: Blocked nipples appear as a whitish or yellowish blister on the nipple.
 It may go away on its own or reoccur in some cases.
 You can use a warm compress or massage with olive oil for relief.
 However, you should not pick at it as it may lead to bleeding and infection.
 If you have a painful and reoccurring blister on your nipple, consult your doctor immediately.

 - Soothe sore nipples with a hydrogel pad.
 You can use hydrogel pads at room temperature to relieve pain from sore nipples.
 These pads also prevent your nipples from sticking on your bra fabric.

 Breast pain can discourage you from feeding your baby, leading to malnutrition for your baby.
 It is best to seek medical help as soon as you notice any pain in your breast.